newbreedofgeek/html5-thor/README.md

         - Removed (Meta): The "version" property in bower.json were removed as its not needed.
         - Added (Documentation): Added a section on "Folder Structure Integrity" which describes how automated systems will test your app's integrity and validate your app for conformance. (optional feature that will be useful if you use HML5 thor as a SDK for large teams where multiple apps are being built)
         - Updated (Documentation): has been updated to reflect the changes in this version.
-        - Other: Grunt 'serve' auto loads the SDK in default browser, but this can be disabled if its annoying.
+        - Other: Grunt 'serve' auto loads the app in default browser, but this can be disabled if its annoying.
         - Other: The JSHint config enables a 'node' default environment as well.

 - 3.0.0